Two factors that are crucial to your success in any exam are your

 Mathematics Section: A high score in this section shows abilities to solve word problems, one and two-variable equations and quadratic equations, interpret data and geometric concepts, understand operations with algebraic expressions and functional notation.

-Writing Sample: The writing sample score reflects the extent to which you have talent of clear expression, aptness, association, sentence formation, usage and mechanics of language.
+Writing Sample: This score reflects the extent to which you have talent of clear expression, aptness, association, sentence formation, usage and mechanics of language.
 The score in the multiple-choice portion shows ability to recognize purpose, unity, focus, development, organization, sentence structure etc. in writing.

 Colleges grant admission on the basis of the comprehensive performance of students.
 Your undergraduate GPA, scores in ACT or SAT, recommendation letters, admission essay, record of academic and non-academic achievement etc are considered by colleges to grant admission.

-The scores you receive in THEA are used for the following
+The scores you receive are used for the following

-- For entering a Texas Public College or University: Most colleges and universities in Texas require you to submit THEA scores for admission purposes.
-There are some colleges however, that do not require THEA as an admission criterion.
+- For entering a Texas Public College or University: Most colleges and universities in Texas require you to submit your test score for admission purposes.
+There are some colleges however, that do not require them as an admission criterion.
 Check with the college that you intend to attend for this information.

-- For admission into an Educator Preparation Program: Educator preparation programs require you to take the THEA to ascertain that you possess skills of reading, communication and logical thinking.
+- For admission into an Educator Preparation Program: Educator preparation programs require you to take the exam to ascertain that you possess skills of reading, communication and logical thinking.